jrroosevelt/VS2PCG/Card clarifications A-L.md

 Q: If I play a red Cosmic Cube and call "Sentinel," for example, would it remove both Alpha Combat Units and Executive Types?
 Or what if I called "Captain America"?
 Would it remove Nomad or Supreme Leader?

+A: The Cosmic Cubes mention that you can choose a card and then "... remove any number of cards with that name... " (from where depends on the specific Cube).
+So, the "name" in this case would include:
+-

 # Cosmo
 ## [Cosmo](http://vs.tcgbrowser.com/images/cards/big/GAL-004.jpg) (MC)
 *Set: Galactic Guardians*